-The Group's interests in associates are stated in the consolidated statement of financial position at the Group's share of net assets under the equity method of accounting, less any impairment losses.
+The Group's interests in associates and a joint venture are stated in the consolidated statement of financial position at the Group's share of net assets under the equity method of accounting, less any impairment losses.
 Adjustments are made to bring into line any dissimilar accounting policies that may exist.
-The Group's share of the post-acquisition results and other comprehensive income of associates is included in the consolidated statement of profit or loss and consolidated other comprehensive income, respectively.
-In addition, when there has been a change recognised directly in the equity of the associate, the Group recognises its share of any changes, when applicable, in the consolidated statement of changes in equity.
-Unrealised gains and losses resulting from transactions between the Group and its associates are eliminated to the extent of the Group's interests in the associates, except where unrealised losses provide evidence of an impairment of the assects transferred.
-Goodwill arising from the acquisition of associates is included as part of the Group's interests in associates.
+The Group's share of the post-acquisition results and other comprehensive income of associates and joint venture is included in the consolidated statement of profit or loss and consolidated other comprehensive income, respectively.
+In addition, when there has been a change recognised directly in the equity of the associate or joint venture, the Group recognises its share of any changes, when applicable, in the consolidated statement of changes in equity.
+Unrealised gains and losses resulting from transactions between the Group and its associates or joint venture, except where unrealised losses provide evidence of an impairment of the assets transferred.
+Goodwill arising from the acquisition of associates or joint venture is included as part of the Group's interests in associates or a joint venture.